btknzn/Autonomous-Route-following-system-for-small-degree-routes/README.md

 To understand better the project, you can look: https://github.com/btknzn/Autonomous-Route-following-system-for-small-degree-routes/blob/master/515projerapor%20(2).pdf

-or you can also look to Turkisch version:
+or you can also look to Turkish version:

 https://github.com/btknzn/Autonomous-Route-following-system-for-small-degree-routes/blob/master/BATUKAANOZEN141201079rapor.pdf